Keparoo/casting-agency/README.md

 - General:

   - Returns a list of all the movies.
-  - Roles authorized : Casting Assistant, Casting Director, Executive Producer.
+  - Roles authorized : Casting Assistant, Casting Director, Executive Producer

 - Sample: `curl http://127.0.0.1:5000/movies`